MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 #### OneDrive Administrator Experience

-The [OneDrive admin center](https://admin.onedrive.com) has a **Geo locations** tab in the left navigation which features a geo-locations map where you can view and manage your geo locations.
+The [OneDrive admin center](https://admin.onedrive.com) has a **Geo locations** tab in the left navigation which features a geo locations map where you can view and manage your geo locations.
 Use this page to add or delete geo locations for your tenant.

 #### Taxonomy

 We support a unified [taxonomy](https://support.office.com/article/A180FA28-6405-4679-9EC3-81D2028C4EFC) for enterprise managed metadata across geo locations, with the master being hosted in the central location for your company.
-We recommend that you manage your global taxonomy from the central location and only add location-specific terms to the satellite geo location’s Taxonomy.
-Global taxonomy terms will synchronize to the satellite geo locations.
+We recommend that you manage your global taxonomy from the central location and only add location-specific terms to the satellite location’s Taxonomy.
+Global taxonomy terms will synchronize to the satellite locations.

 #### Sharing

 Administrators can set and manage sharing policies for each of their locations.
 The OneDrive sites in each geo location will honor only the corresponding geo specific sharing settings.
 (For example, you can allow [external sharing](https://support.office.com/article/C8A462EB-0723-4B0B-8D0A-70FEAFE4BE85) for your central location, but not for your satellite location or vice versa.)
-Note that the sharing settings do not allow configuring sharing limitations between geo-locations.
+Note that the sharing settings do not allow configuring sharing limitations between geo locations.

 For OneDrive Multi-Geo, you must manage your sharing settings at each geo location as these are not synchronized across the tenant.
 To manage sharing visit the [OneDrive admin center sharing settings](https://admin.onedrive.com/?v=SharingSettings) page.
 By default external sharing is enabled with Anyone in each satellite location.